Avi7738/Bank_Churn_Modelling/README.md

 Describe Data:- Initial data exploration to understand the structure and summary statistics.

-Data Visualization:- Visualize the distribution of the target variable (Churn).
+Data Visualization:- Visualize the distribution of the target variabl.

 Data Preprocessing:- Dropping Unnecessary Columns: Removing columns that are not needed for the prediction.
 Encoding Categorical Variables: Converting categorical variables into numerical values.